AULLM++: Structured-Token-Conditioned Large Language Models for Micro-Expression Action Unit Detection: Experiments

-In contrast, AULLM++ demonstrates strong resilience across all six transfer protocols.
-Notably, in the challenging 4DME $\rightarrow$ CASME II and 4DME $\rightarrow$ SAMM tasks, AULLM++ achieves notable Macro-F1 improvements of 7.8\% and 7.7\%, respectively, over the preliminary conference version (AULLM).
-This robust generalization capability primarily arises from the synergistic effect of modeling consistent physical laws and enforcing causal consistency.
-At the structural level, human facial anatomical structures and muscle dependencies defined by FACS remain highly consistent across different ethnicities and environments.
-By integrating the R-AUGNN, AULLM++ anchors the LLM's reasoning process upon these domain-invariant physical rules, guiding the model to focus on the topological correlations of muscle activations rather than superficial pixel-level discrepancies.
+Compared with these baselines, AULLM++ achieves consistent improvements across all six transfer protocols.
+Notably, in the challenging 4DME $\rightarrow$ CASME II and 4DME $\rightarrow$ SAMM tasks, AULLM++ improves Macro-F1 by 7.8 and 7.7 percentage points, respectively, over the preliminary conference version (AULLM).
+This improved generalization capability primarily arises from the combined effect of FACS-guided AU-relation modeling and intervention-inspired consistency regularization.
+At the structural level, human facial anatomical structures and muscle dependencies defined by FACS remain relatively stable across different ethnicities and environments.
+By integrating the R-AUGNN, AULLM++ guides the structured inference process with these AU-relation priors, encouraging the model to focus on the topological correlations of muscle activations rather than superficial pixel-level discrepancies.

-Complementing this structural prior, the Counterfactual Consistency Regularization (CCR) acts as a reliable causal regularizer during training.
-By executing directed causal interventions, CCR helps mitigate residual pseudo-correlations between domain-specific environmental noise and AU labels.
-The combination of R-AUGNN's structural guidance and CCR's causal intervention effectively encourages the DeepSeek-R1 engine to shift its learning focus from pattern memorization to robust logical deduction, yielding a more reliable cross-dataset micro-expression generalization.
+Complementing this structural prior, the Counterfactual Consistency Regularization (CCR) acts as an intervention-inspired regularizer during training.
+By applying targeted structural perturbations, CCR helps mitigate residual pseudo-correlations between domain-specific environmental noise and AU labels.
+The combination of R-AUGNN's structural guidance and CCR's perturbation-based regularization encourages the LLM-based inference module to shift its learning focus from pattern memorization to AU-relation-aware prediction, leading to more reliable cross-dataset micro-expression generalization.